scp756-221/course-site/docs/a7/page.md

 Your code must completely pass the Flake8 check to be accepted.
 Correct any style errors and rerun the test.

-When your code passes the style check and runs the test, what happens?
+When your code passes the style check and runs the test, what happened?

 ## Part 5: Fix the defect

+Your test (should have) failed.
+If your newly added test did not failed, review the original code changes and revise your test code accordingly. **Be sure to screen-capture this failure for submission.**

-Your test failed.
-The updates work individually but not together.
-When you take this to your manager, they reply, "Sorry, I was exhausted from helping to care for our newborn baby and I gave inconsistent instructions to you and Other Dev.
-I told Other Dev to use the field name `OrigArtist` but I gave you the field name `orig_artist`.
-The one I told Other Dev is correct.
+The features worked individually but not together.
+It turned out there was a disagreement between you and Other Dev on the field name.
+You had used `OrigArtist` while Other Dev had used `orig_artist`.
 Change your code to use `OrigArtist` as a field name instead of `orig_artist`."

-Make the required changes to `ci/v1./1music.py` and `s2/v1.1/app.py`.
+Make the required changes to `ci/v1.1/music.py` and `s2/v1.1/app.py`.
 Do not change your test in `test_music.py`.
 It's fine.
 Although we commonly say, "the test 'failed'", in fact it *succceeded* when it detected an error.

-Fix the code, run the tests locally, and once they all pass, commit the changes and push them to GitHub.
+Once you've corrected the code, run the tests locally, and once they all pass, commit the changes and push them to GitHub.

-The assignment is done when the **GitHub page** shows a green check for the latest run of this test.
+The assignment is done when the **GitHub page** shows a green check for the latest run of this test. **As before,screen-capture this success for submission.**

 ## Epilogue:  Is this a realistic scenario?

 This scenario and our simple application are contrived, simplified to keep your workload manageable.
 Could this kind of inconsistency arise in practice?
-In fact, this case, where team members used inconsistent naming conventions, is extremely common.
-The much higher level of detail in actual systems makes the problem more likely, not less.
+This is a categorical yes.
+The amount of details in actual systems makes problems more likely, not less.
 Organizations adopt many techniques to reduce the incidence of such inconsistencies but cases inevitably slip through.

 Test.
 Check.
-Test again.
-Check again.
+Use the system wherever possible.

-Continuous integration tools are an important part of this process.
-They don't solve the problem completely but they increase our success rate.
-And that's the best we can hope for.
+Continuous integration tools are a basic tool of this process.
+They don't solve the problem by themselves but careful, considered and deliberate application of them keeps the team/product/system on track.

 ## Submission

-Create a PDF file and include the following:

-1. TODO
+Create a PDF file and answer questions 1-4.
+There's no need for an essay for either question 1 or 2.
+But your answer should be grammatically correct with proper spelling and punctuation.
+Keep each answer short and to the point: 75 words max.

+1. Summarize what the first half of the original artist feature (as supplied to you in `ci/v1.1/a7_music.py`) does.
+Do not merely copy/paste function signatures; rather, outline the added/changed functionalities and highlight important implementation details.

+2. Summarize what the other dev's half of the original artist feature (as supplied to you in `ci/v1.1/a7_other_dev_music.py`) does.
+Do not merely copy/paste function signatures; rather, outline the added/changed functionalities and highlight important implementation details.

+3. Screen-shot from GitHub Action showing the failed run of your `test_full_cycle` after integration.
+You must show clearly the failure as bounded by `==== FAILURES ====` and the fail/pass counts.

+4. Screen-shot from GitHub Action showing a successful run of your `test_full_cycle` after correcting your code.
+You must show clearly the full run bounded by the `==== test session starts ====` and the summary of 3 successful tests.

+5. Your implementation of `test_full_cycle`.

-Submit the file to [Assignment 7](https://coursys.sfu.ca/2022sp-cmpt-756-g1/+a7/) in CourSys.
+Submit the PDF as the first component `answer.pdf` to [Assignment 7](https://coursys.sfu.ca/2022sp-cmpt-756-g1/+a7/) in CourSys.

+Submit your implementation of `test_full_cycle` as the second component.